akhilcacharya/Amphours-Postmortem/post/Amphours Postmortem.md

 # An Amphours Postmortem

-I helped build the backend for Amphours, the first battery benchmark tailored towards real world use.
+I built the backend for Amphours, the first battery benchmark tailored towards real world use.

 A few days ago my partner [Ming](https://github.com/ming08108?tab=overview&from=2016-08-01&to=2016-08-31&utf8=%E2%9C%93) finally decided to not renew the .xyz domain (Send all hate mail to him).